 Designated teachers are not expected to be mental health experts; however, they have an important role in working with other staff in school who link with mental health services ensuring they and other school staff can identify signs of potential issues and understand where the school can draw on specialist services, such as CAMHS and educational psychologists.

-- Understand the impact trauma, attachment disorder and other mental health issues can have on looked after and previously looked-after children and their ability to engage in learning. - Support the school to become "attachment aware", i.e. ensuring that the school understands.
-Attachment theory and the impact of attachment disorders on a child's emotional development and learning and adopts a whole school approach to identifying and supporting pupils with attachment difficulties.
+Collectively, with the VST as a multi-agency approach, we can advise schools further to understand the impact that trauma, attachment disorder and other mental health issues can have on Children in Care and previously looked-after children and their ability to engage in learning.
+We can support the school to become "attachment aware/relational approach," i.e., ensuring that the school understands attachment theory and the impact of attachment disorders on a child's emotional development and learning and adopts a whole school approach to identifying and supporting pupils with attachment difficulties.